gallenc/com619-devops1/Assessment/README.md

 [AssessmentCOM619-AE2-2023-24;1.pdf](../Assessment/AssessmentCOM619-AE2-2023-24;1.pdf)

-To be submitted 2nd week january - Date TBD
+To be submitted 2nd week January - Date TBD

+## Application Requirements

+The basic requirements for your assessment application are documented in [Application Requirements](../Assessment/requirements.md)